Image courtesy of Box Repsol on Flickr

 If the rider selects softer springs, they will have better handling during cornering but risk bottoming out under hard braking, this is where the spring reaches full compression if the rider must slam on their brakes.

-Having the front forks bottom out like this creates additional risk of crashing because it will drop the front of the bike too much and lift the rear tyre – this can cause the rider to high side or crash due to losing control of the front.
+Having the front forks bottom out like this creates additional risk of crashing because it will drop the front of the bike too much and lift the rear tyre – this can cause the rider to high-side or crash due to losing control of the front.

-Unless of course you are Francesco Bagnaia who explained in a recent interview with Motorsport Magazine's Mat Oxly how he prefers to use a riding style that involves fully bottoming out the front forks.
+Unless of course you are Francesco Bagnaia who explained in a recent interview with Motorsport Magazine's Mat Oxley how he prefers to use a riding style that involves fully bottoming out the front forks.

 When Bagnaia hits the brakes and enters a corner he does so in a sliding fashion with the rear tyre kicked out, and his front fork fully bottomed out.